AdobeDocs/workfront.en/help/classic/administration-and-setup/the-new-workfront-experience/admin-prep-for-nwe.md

    >
    >Log in to Workfront Classic as a different user in another window for easy comparison.

-If you notice that some areas load significantly more slowly than in Workfront Classic, continue to [Troubleshoot common connection and performance issues](#troubles).
+If you notice that some areas load significantly more slowly than in Workfront Classic, continue to [Troubleshoot common connection and performance issues](#troubleshoot-common-connection-and-performance-issues).

 If the performance is largely the same between Workfront Classic and the new Adobe Workfront experience, then you can begin enrolling users in the new Adobe Workfront experience on a larger scale.

-### Aim for 30% adoption by mid-January 2022
+### Aim for 30% adoption by mid-January 2022 {#aim-for-30-adoption-by-mid-january-2022}

 Because your own account might not reflect how others in your organization use Workfront, we highly recommend that you enroll at least 30% of your organization's users into the new Workfront experience by the middle of January 2022.
 These users will be able to identify any issues with your organization's transition early enough that your IT department can address those issues well before March 31, when Workfront Classic is longer supported.

-If your users notice that some areas load significantly more slowly than in Workfront Classic, continue to [Troubleshoot common connection and performance issues](#troubles).
+If your users notice that some areas load significantly more slowly than in Workfront Classic, continue to [Troubleshoot common connection and performance issues](#troubleshoot-common-connection-and-performance-issues).

 If the performance is largely the same between Workfront Classic and the new Adobe Workfront experience, then you can move the rest of your users to the new experience.
 All users must be enrolled in the new Workfront experience by March 31, 2022.

-## Troubleshoot common connection and performance issues
+## Troubleshoot common connection and performance issues {#troubleshoot-common-connection-and-performance-issues}

 Frequently, slower performance in Workfront is caused by issues in your organization's setup that Workfront cannot address.
 If you are noticing lag or slow loading in Workfront, check for the following issues.